twistresources/docker-mysql-phpmyadmin/README.md

 Your application can connect to the database using the hostname provided by `DOCKER_IP` and the port number `DB_PORT`.
 The dbrun command also displays the DB details when it starts.

+**Update:**
+Unfortunately MySQL now seems to block non-localhost access to databases by default.
+This might not be a problem if you are running you application inside a Docker container, but if you wish to connect to the database from a program running on your OSX desktop you'll need to update the configuration in the mysql container.

+Log in using the `db/dbssh` command, then do the following:

+    $ apt-get install vim
+    $ vi /etc/mysql/my.cnf

+Comment out the line `bind-address           = 127.0.0.1`.

+    $ mysqladmin -u root shutdown
+    $ mysqld_safe &
+    $ exit

+You should now be able to connect to the database.

 #### Multiple Projects
 The `db/dbenv.sh` config file contains three port numbers (`SSH_PORT`, `HTTP_PORT` and `DB_PORT`) and a name for the Docker container (`CONTAINER_NAME`).
 These don't normally need to be changed, but if you wish to run multiple instances of MySQL database - one for each development project - simply set unique values for these variables in the config of each project.